August 1, 2018

 If we are working with a client who’s recreationally or heavily ingesting a substance and is also experiencing anxiety and depression, we would want to work with them (or have them work with their medical doctor) to safely and gradually reduce or cut out their substance use to see if this impacts their anxiety or depression.

-As mentioned above, there are so many factors that can contribute to anxiety and depression and this list is by no means exhaustive!
-Far from it.
+As mentioned above, there are so many factors that can contribute to depression and anxiety and this list is by no means exhaustive.
+Far from it!

 And honestly, the best way to discover and address the roots of your own depression and anxiety is to work with your own individual, licensed therapist.